bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 ### Fields as an array of objects
 Fields can be a an array of objects, providing additional control over the fields (such as sorting, formatting, etc).
-Only columns (keys) that appear in the fields array will be shown, and will be shown in the order tehy appear in the array:
+Only columns (keys) that appear in the fields array will be shown (order is guaranteed):

 **Example: Using array of objects fields definition**
 ```html